parameswar-mondal/Nodejs-Javascript-Database-Cloud-related-interview-questions/README.md

 The fact that Node.js is highly modular and can be used to create both server-side and client-side applications is one of its main benefits.
 Additionally, NPM (Node Package Manager), a built-in package manager, makes it simple to install, manage, and share reusable code libraries.

+***Some of the features of Node.js are:***
+- Asynchronous and event-driven
+- Non-blocking I/O model
+- Lightweight and efficient
+- Cross-platform compatibility
+- Built-in modules for HTTP, TCP, DNS, and more
+- Large and active community of developers and contributors

+### Q: In comparison to other back-end technologies, what advantages does Node.js offer?

+`Ans:` Node.js has several benefits compared to other back-end technologies, like:

+1. **Speed and Scalability:** Node.js is fast and highly scalable because it is based on an event-driven, non-blocking I/O architecture.
+This indicates that it can manage many parallels at once without having performance issues.

+2. **JavaScript:** Since Node.js is built on top of JavaScript, front-end developers can easily switch from the client-side to the server-side.
+Additionally, this means that JavaScript can be used on both the client and server sides, which could help in speeding up development and increasing productivity.

+3. **NPM:** Node.js has a built-in package manager called NPM (Node Package Manager) that makes it easy to install, manage and share reusable code libraries.
+This can help to reduce development time and increase productivity.

+4. **Large and Active Community:** Node.js has a large and active community of developers who have created a wide range of modules and libraries that can be used to extend its capabilities.
+This means that developers can easily find and use existing code libraries to speed up development and reduce errors.

+5. **Cross-Platform:** Node.js can be used on a wide range of operating systems, including Windows, macOS, and Linux.
+This makes it a versatile choice for building applications that need to run on multiple platforms.

+### Q: What is event-driven programming?

+`Ans:` Event-driven programming is a fundamental concept in Node.js, and it's one of the key features that makes Node.js such a powerful platform for building scalable and high-performance applications.

+Event-driven programming is particularly useful in Node.js because it allows developers to create non-blocking, asynchronous applications that can handle a large number of concurrent connections without affecting performance.
+By using event-driven programming, developers can create applications that respond quickly and efficiently to user input, network activity, or other events, which is essential for building scalable and high-performance web applications.

+### Q: What is a callback function in Node.js?
+`Ans:` A callback function is a function that is passed as an argument to another function and is executed when the original function has completed its task.

+### Q: What is an event loop in Node.js?
+`Ans:` Node.js manages asynchronous events through the usage of an event loop.
+It is a loop that continuously checks the event queue for new events and executes any associated callback functions.

+### Q: What is the difference between callback and promise in Node.js?
+`Ans:` Callback functions are used in Node.js to handle asynchronous code execution, while promises are used to handle asynchronous operations and return the results as a resolved or rejected value.

+### Q: What is the purpose of the "require" keyword in Node.js?
+`Ans:` The `require` keyword is used in Node.js to import modules or packages into the current file.

+### Q: What is middleware in Node.js?
+`Ans:` Middleware in Node.js refers to a function that is executed between the request and response phases of an HTTP request-response cycle.
+It can be used to modify the request or response, or to perform additional processing on the request.

+### Q: How to handle errors in Node.js?
+`Ans:` Errors in Node.js can be handled using try-catch blocks or by using the "error" event of the EventEmitter class.

 > ## Conceptual Questions